sassoftware/viya4-deployment/README.md

 ### Terraform state file

-When integrating with SAS Viya 4 IaC projects, you can provide the tfstate file to have the kubeconfig and other setting autodiscovered.
+When integrating with SAS Viya 4 IaC projects, you can provide the tfstate file to have the kubeconfig and other setting auto-discovered.

 ### Running